JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="MoveStart"></a>MoveStart

+Moves the start position of the range the specified number of units in the specified direction.

 ```
 FUNCTION CTextRange2.MoveStart (BYVAL Unit AS LONG, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG